iamzhuang/test1/README.md

-# Spark
+# NXROBO Spark
+<img src="http://wiki.ros.org/Robots/Spark?action=AttachFile&do=get&target=spark.png" width="300">
 This repository contains the ROS wrapper of Sparks's driver plus various ROS applications.This is a meta-package.
-# NXROBO spark
-<img src="http://wiki.ros.org/Robots/Spark?action=AttachFile&do=get&target=spark.png" width="300">

 ## Table of Contents